Label-efficient multi-organ segmentation with a diffusion model: Methods

 \subsubsection{Network Architecture}

-In our study, we utilized the U-Net architecture, which is commonly employed for biomedical image segmentation, as well as the noise-predicting network $\boldsymbol{\epsilon}_{\theta}\left(\mathbf{x}_{t}, t\right)$ from DDPM, drawing inspiration from previous works \cite{ho2020denoising} \cite{dhariwal2021diffusion}.
-We largely retained the network structure but made some modifications to accommodate our task.
-Specifically, we redesigned the input and output layers to handle single-channel CT images and predict noise specific to CT images instead of the typical three-channel RGB images.
-We evaluated the performance using two U-Net variants: U-Net(c = 128) and U-Net(c = 256), where c denotes the width of the ResBlock.
+In this work, we utilize the U-Net architecture, which is employed for dense predictions in medical image segmentation, as well as the noise predictor network in DDPM.
+Despite sharing the same U-Net architecture, we refer to it as the noise predictor U-Net and the segmentation U-Net to distinguish its roles in the upstream and the downstream task.

-As shown in the middle of Fig. \ref{fig: framework} (a), the basic U-Net network in DDPM consists of two inputs: the noisy image and the embedding vector for step t.
-We use the noise-predicting U-Net for our downstream tasks, which shares the same network architecture as the segmentation network and is initialized with weights from the pre-trained model.
-Moreover, we introduced a plain version of U-Net, with a similar number of parameters as the original one, by removing the input related to the diffusion step and all associated parameters.
-This plain U-Net is solely used in the from-scratch strategy to highlight the significance of pre-trained weights.
-We then demonstrate the importance of pre-trained weights by comparing the basic U-Net and the plain U-Net with different initialization weights.
+We largely retain the network structure with some modifications tailored to medical imaging tasks.
+Specifically, we redesign the input and output layers to process single-channel CT images and predict noise for CT images instead of the typical three-channel RGB images.
+The basic U-Net network consists of two inputs: the noisy image $\mathbf{x}_{t}$ and the embedding vector for step $t$.
+For further ablation studies, we also introduce a plain U-Net variant that has the same scale of learnable parameters while removing all components related to the diffusion step.
+With different channel widths of the ResBlock, two network variants, U-Net (c=128) and U-Net (c=256), are trained in the following experiments.